How to Grow Yarrow: The Complete Yarrow Flower Guide

 Print Friendly and PDF

-Yarrow (Achillea millefolium) is a native North American plant popular with pollinators and practically carefree, making it perfect for borders, ground covers, and open meadows.
+Yarrow (Achillea millefolium) is a native North American plant that is popular with pollinators and practically carefree, making it perfect for borders, ground covers, and open meadows.
 Here’s how to grow yarrow flowers in your garden!

 About Yarrow